azzumw/MuzzApp/README.md

 - App does not implement the up button
 - App does not have a profile picture on the toolbar yet
+- Does not take in to account orientation completely yet
 - EditText field does not auto-wrap message text
 - does not implement DI Framework like Dagger/KOIN; instead uses ServiceLocator